What is an Exponential Moving Average Envelope?

 Why use Exponential Moving Average Envelope?

-EMA Trading Strategy is one of the oldest strategy and reliable over professional traders.
+EMA Trading Strategy is one of the oldest strategies and reliable over professional traders.
 The main reasons for the reliability are as follows:

 - EMA formula puts more weightage on the recent price rather than taking an average simply